Social Icons

 Directed by David Gordon Green

-The movie is awesome and of all the Halloween movies, this is by far the best.
-The movie has one unexpected twist that caught me off guard and as expect Jamie Lee Curtis the horror queen gave one of the most amazing performances.
+This movie is awesome!
+Of all the Halloween films, this one is by far the best.
+It has an unexpected twist that completely caught me off guard, and, as expected, Jamie Lee Curtis—the horror queen—delivers one of the most amazing performances.

-This movie is a direct sequel to the original.
-It also has Curtis and Nick Castle reprising their roles as Laurie Strode and Myers, respectively (Nick is much older so he did not play the killer in a mask part).
+This movie serves as a direct sequel to the original.
+Jamie Lee Curtis and Nick Castle reprise their roles as Laurie Strode and Michael Myers, respectively (though Nick, being much older, didn’t play the masked killer in action scenes).
+I really liked the approach they took—everything that happened after the first film is ignored.
+Michael Myers isn’t Laurie’s brother; he’s just a deranged psychopath.

-This movie is a cool thriller with all the needed scares, which may not actually scare you, but you will be at the edge of your sit the moment Michael starts hunting Laurie’s family.
+It’s a cool thriller packed with all the necessary scares.
+While it might not terrify you, you’ll definitely be on the edge of your seat once Michael starts hunting Laurie’s family.

-The movie grossed over $255 million worldwide on a $15 million budget, making it the highest-grossing film in the franchise.
-Two sequels, Halloween Kills and Halloween Ends are being developed after the commercial and critical success of this movie.
+The film grossed over $255 million worldwide on a $15 million budget, making it the highest-grossing movie in the series.
+Its commercial and critical success has already led to two sequels in development: Halloween Kills and Halloween Ends.

 0 comments: